I was born and raised in a mining town where nickel is golden.

 I was once an elementary school teacher but now I write, paint and illustrate stories in my tiny studio.

-I wrote and illustrated a children's book called: SOMETIMES I FEEL LIKE A FOX (Groundwood Books), winner of the 2016 Marilyn Baillie Picture Book Award (CCBC), finalist for the First Nation Communities Read Award, the 2017 Blue Spruce Award and one of NY Public Library's Most Notable Titles of the Year for Reading and Sharing in 2015.
+I wrote and illustrated a children's book called: SOMETIMES I FEEL LIKE A FOX (Groundwood Books), winner of the 2016 Marilyn Baillie Picture Book Award (CCBC), finalist for the First Nation Communities Read Award, the 2017 Blue Spruce Award and one of NY Public Library's Most Notable Titles in 2015.
 My second children's book, ONCE IN A BLUE MOON will be released fall 2017 (Groundwood Books).

 My book, The DEPENDENT- A Memoir of Marriage & the Military is published by Latitude 46 Publishing.
 I am currently working on two novels; one for adults and one for children.

-I have a B.A Arts, B.A.Ed and I'm presently pursuing an MFA in Creative Writing through the University of British Columbia, Canada.
+I have a B.A Arts, B.A.Ed and I'm presently completing an MFA in Creative Writing through the University of British Columbia, Canada.

 I am Métis and I live in Sudbury Ontario Canada, with my husband Steve, son Owen and our dogs Frodo and Suzie.